surniaulula/wpsso/readme.txt

 **[Premium]** Detection of embedded videos in content text with API support for Facebook, Slideshare, Vimeo, Wistia, and Youtube videos.

-**[Premium]** Upscaling of smaller images to satisfy minimum size requirements for social sites and Google Rich Results (aka aka Rich Snippets, Structured Data).
+**[Premium]** Upscaling of smaller images to satisfy minimum size requirements for social sites and Google Rich Results (aka aka Rich Snippets).

 **[Premium]** URL shortening with Bitly, DLMY.App, Google, Ow.ly, TinyURL, or YOURLS.